 Keywords and Parameters Description AT Identifies the database on which the PL/SQL block is executed.
-The database can be identified by either: db_name A database identifier declared in a previous DECLARE DATABASE statement. host_variable A host variable whose value is a previously declared db_n name .
-If you omit this clause, the PL/SQL block is executed on your default database. pl/sql_block For information on PL/SQL, including how to write PL/SQL blocks, see the PL/SQL User's Guide and Reference .
+The database can be identified by either: db_name A database identifier declared in a previous DECLARE DATABASE statement. host_variable A host variable whose value is a previously declared db_name .
+If you omit this clause, the PL/SQL block is executed on your default database. pl/sql_block For information on PL/SQL, including how to write PL/SQL blocks, see the Oracle Database PL/SQL Language Reference .
 END-EXEC Must appear after the embedded PL/SQL block.